purplenoodlesoop/select/packages/select/README.md

 ## About

-***select*** helps generate selector methods for any class that can be used anywhere where you would use a selector-lambda.
-Only one annotation is used, and only one annotation is needed – every class annotated with `@selectable` would have selectors for all fields and all fields of applied mixins.
+***select*** helps generate selector methods for any class that can be used anywhere where you would use a selector-lambda and pattern-matching for Enums that can replace switch/case to be less wordy.

 This package is compatible with the amazing [freezed](https://pub.dev/packages/freezed) code generator.

 ## Motivation

+Writing less code without a meaning helps a developer to focus on writing actual code. ***selectable*** helps you focus on writing business logic instead of distracting on things that can be automatically derived.

+### Classes

 Selectors are widely used in Flutter and Dart.
 The most common places of usage are:
   - `Iterable` transformations and especially mappings